68thandMaine/Code-Reveiw-3/ReadMe.md

   _**Haircountability** uses SQL databases to manage client/stylist relations.
 To use **Haircountability** you will need to:_
   1. Install [MAMP](https://www.mamp.info/en/downloads/).
 MAMP will attempt to install both MAMP and MAMP pro, the latter of which requires a subscription.
 For **Haircountability** to run we only need MAMP.
 For detailed instructions for how to configure MAMP settings click [here](https://www.learnhowtoprogram.com/c/getting-started-with-c/installing-and-configuring-mamp).
   2. Open MAMP and start servers.
+  3. Using myPHPAdmin, import the database named chris_rudnicky.

+#### Run the application
+- After building the application and setting up the application enter the following command into the termnial while in the `ToDoList` subdirectory:
+  >` $dotnet run`

+###### Haircountability should build and run correctly!

 # Running the tests

 ## Client Testing
  _The client is the child object in this application, thus it will be tested first._